AdobeDocs/experience-manager-forms-cloud-service.en/help/key-features.md

 # Key features and capabilities {#key-features}

-[!DNL AEM Forms] as a Cloud Service provides several cloud-native capabilities such as a cloud-native architecture, auto-scaling, zero downtime for upgrades, a CDN (Content Delivery Network), cloud-native development environment, and ability to self-Service the environments via Cloud Manager.
-The service lets:
+[!DNL AEM Forms] as a Cloud Service provides several cloud-native capabilities such as a cloud-native architecture, auto-scaling, zero downtime for upgrades, a CDN (Content Delivery Network), cloud-native development environment, and ability to self-Service the environments via Cloud Manager.You can use the service to:

 * Create Adaptive Forms that automatically render for a user’s device and browser.